adult-video/mdma-app/readme.md

 ## Installation

-There are three ways to use MDMA.
+There are two ways to use MDMA.
 Either install a build for your platform from itch.io: [acidatm.itch.io/mdma](https://acidatm.itch.io/mdma)

 Or run it within electron.js